Argentine economy may test victorious Fernandez

 By Hilary Burke

-BUENOS AIRES Argentine President Cristina Fernandez has breezed to re-election but she may need to make changes soon to the quirky policy mix that is behind the fastest economic growth in Latin America.
+BUENOS AIRES, Oct 24 Argentine President Cristina Fernandez has breezed to re-election but she may need to make changes soon to the quirky policy mix that is behind the fastest economic growth in Latin America.

-Fernandez won a second four-year term Sunday with around 54 percent of the votes, about 37 percentage points ahead of her nearest rival.
+Fernandez won a second four-year term on Sunday with around 54 percent of the votes, some 36 percentage points ahead of her nearest rival.
 She also appeared to have regained a working majority in Congress.
+[ID:nN1E79M01G]

-The centre-left president owes her popularity to a nearly nine-year economic boom, sustained by high global prices for grains exports as well as free-spending policies aimed at creating jobs and expanding welfare and pension payouts.
+The center-left president owes her popularity to a nearly nine-year economic boom, sustained by high global prices for grains exports, and free-spending policies aimed at creating jobs and expanding welfare and pension payouts.

 Growth this year is seen topping 8 percent but at a cost of high inflation, estimated by private economists at about 25 percent.